top of page

 6E8E82FC-AC76-4379-BF6D-8E65DAD42390.heic

-1. Identifying Beneficiaries for Enhanced Communications: How can we determine which community garden members will most benefit from specialized communications about cancer prevention and healthy gardening practices?
+• How can we determine which community garden members would benefit most from specialized communications about cancer prevention and healthy gardening practices?

 • Interpretation in person.